CodeCorico/allons-y/README.md

 allons-y init
 ```

-After that, your plateform is standalone, you do not need the ```allons-y``` command to support it.
+After that, your platform is standalone, you do not need the ```allons-y``` command to support it.

 ## Setup your environment(s)

-Your plateform architeture comes with the ```dotenv``` module.
+Your platform architeture comes with the ```dotenv``` module.
 Use the following wizard to help you configure your environment:
 ```
 allons-y env
 ```